jcalfee/eosio.docker/README.md

 # runwatch

-For quick re-deploys and testing a simple `runwatch` may help.
+For quick re-deploys and testing a `runwatch` function may be used to detect files that changed or were saved.
 This is not part of the runtime control environment.

 ```bash
 # Save in ./bash_aliases